Steve Chapin: Career

 Chapin has also produced many albums including The Chapin Family Christmas Album, and has worked as a teacher, arranger, recording artist, commercial producer, performer, singer, and songwriter.
 He has appeared on all Harry Chapin albums, and arranged and produced most of them.
-Most notably, Harry Chapin's Greatest Stories Live album which includes Steve performing of one of his songs "Let Time Go Lightly".
+He performed one of his own songs, "Let Time Go Lightly", on Harry Chapin's Greatest Stories Live album.